Medical questions & health advice by licensed doctors

-"Could a fungus infection cause liquid to build in the lungs?
+"Could a fungus infection cause liquid to build in the lungs?"

 My teenage son had a fungal infection on his mouth and nose that seemed to clear up after we followed our doctor's treatment course.
 Now, though, he has developed a very wet, gurgly cough.
 Is it possible that the fungus has migrated down into his lungs and is causing a fluid build up there?

 Viruses are easily spread from person to person and are very common.
 Bacterial infections are a little less common, but still do happen in kids and require antibiotics.
 Fungal infections in the lungs are very rare.
 The reason is that our immune systems are very good at getting rid of the fungus cells in the lung before they begin to grow.
 Therefore, fungal lung infections tend to occur only in people with damaged immune systems.
 I suggest you schedule an appointment with you son's primary care physician.
 He or she can take a more detailed history and perform a thorough physical exam of your son's lungs.
 If there are any concerning findings, then his doctor may perform a sputum culture to see if any fungus grows.
 More than likely, if he has an infection in the lungs it will be bacterial or viral.
 If it is fungal, then your son will need testing for an immunodeficiency syndrome.
 I hope he feels better

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.